c6o/docs/content/guides/provisioners.md

 A provisioner is an object implemented by an NPM package that exposes methods to implement the *create*, *update* and *remove* *actions* of c6o applications in the cluster.
 The *create* action corresponds to application install, *update* to changing configuration, and *remove* to uninstalling.

 Each action has three *phases*: *inquire*, *validate* and *apply*.
-The inquire phase retrieves info from the user of the CLI, validate is used to validate the application manifest, and apply to install resources on the cluster.
-When using a provisioner from the web UI, the application manifest is created on the front end, then sent to the system server for validate and apply phases.
+The inquire stage retrieves info from the user of the CLI, validate is used to validate the application manifest, and apply to install resources on the cluster.
+When using a provisioner from the web UI, the application manifest is created on the front end, then sent to the system server for validate and apply stages.

 ### Create Application Action